DominikN/ros2_docker_examples/README.md

 - use with or without docker
 - connect ROS 2 Nodes over LAN or WAN

+To focus just on connectivity, and not on running the fancy ROS 2 software or robots in Gazebo, I will go through different scenarios basing on the dead simple ROS 2 system containing 3 nodes:

+- `/turtlesim` - a very, very simple, simulator for learning ROS where you simulate ... a turtle :)
+- `/move_controller` - is controlling a turtle move
+- `/color_controller` - every one second is changing the color of the line drawn by a turtle

+The solution is scalable, so what you will learn can be applied in very complex distributed ROS 2 systems as well!

+Below, there are 4 example use cases using the same code base, but being launched in different architecture scenarios.

 ## [Eg. 0] Run without Docker

 ![without docker](docs/fig1-system-architecture.png)